2011 Island Games

-The XIV Island Games (also known as the 2011 Natwest Island Games for sponsorship reasons) was a major international multi-sport event held from 25 June to 1 July 2011, in the Isle of Wight, England.
+The XIV Island Games (also known as the 2011 Natwest Island Games for sponsorship reasons) were a major international multi-sport event held from 25 June to 1 July 2011, in the Isle of Wight, England.
 A total of 2,306 athletes from 24 islands competed in 15 sports and 190 events.
-The 2011 Island Games was the second Island Games to be hosted by the Isle of Wight (the fourth island to host multiple Games).
+The 2011 Island Games were the second Island Games to be hosted by the Isle of Wight (the fourth island to host multiple Games).
 Previously, the Isle of Wight hosted the 1993 Island Games.

-The Games' mascot was a Red Squirrel, an animal indigenous to the Isle of Wight.
+The Games' mascot was a Red Squirrel, which is indigenous to the Isle of Wight.

 The Games

 Participating teams

 24 islands competed in the 2011 Island Games.
-Numbers in parentheses indicate the number of competitors from each country.
+The numbers in parentheses indicate the number of competitors from each country.
 A grand total of 2,306 athletes attended the games, with 555 officials.